-The Australian Law Reform Commission, in its report on Unfair Publication reflected, in that special context, the majority European view.
+The Australian Law Reform Commission, in its recent report on Unfair Publication reflected, in the special context of defamation and publication, the majority European view.
 An attempt was there made to identify, for the purposes of controlling publication, certain aspects of personal life which were considered to be in need of special protection.
 The aspects identified are much narrower than the concerned listed in the Council of Europe draft Convention or the European legislation just quoted.
 There is no mention for example of religious or political opinions or racial origins.
-Instead, the information defined as "specially sensitive" relates principally to a person's family, home and sexual life and personal associations.
+Instead, the information defined as 'specially sensitive' relates principally to a person's family, home and sexual life and personal associations.
 The common feature is the assertion that some information about a person, even if of general interest or relevance, ought not to be collected, used or disseminated because it is not socially acceptable to do so.
 At the heart of this assertion is a conviction of the danger to individual freedoms in the use of such information, even when consideration is given to the value of the information.
 The N.S.W.
-Guidelines put the point thus :
+Guidelines put the point thus:

 In some circumstances, even though the information is relevant, its use in certain decision-making situations may be prohibited by law or be so socially unacceptable.
 This is the intent of racial and sex anti-discrimination provisions and some criminal rehabilitation proposals.
 Community standards also largely preclude questions on religious and political affiliations.
-The reason for such prohibition is the sensitivity of the data, by which is meant the importance which a given person places upon the non-disclosure of a given item of information.46 This is a controversial issue and one upon which the O.E.C.D.
-Group with its wider membership reflecting different cultural values could not reach unanimous agreement.
-Symbolic of this is the fact that although the proposed Australian legislation on publication privacy identified certain information as specially sensitive, the field so identified is different from that identified as prima facie sensitive and illegitimate in the Council of Europe Committee.
-The Australian specification reflects an Anglophone concern about family, friends, bodily health and sexual morality.
+The reason for such prohibition is the sensitivity of the data, by which is meant the importance which a given person places upon the non-disclosure of a given item of information.24 identified as prima facie sensitive and illegitimate in the Council of Europe Committee.
+The Australian specification reflects an Anglophone concern about family, friends, bodily nealth and sexual morality.
 The European list, with memories of the War still fresh, reflects other phenomena which, even in quite recent European history, were literally matters of life and death for the data subject.